santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 ## 1. Ignoring comments

-For comments which need not be processed by Doxygen e.g. copyright notice use the boxed comment style:
+For comments which need not be processed by Doxygen use the boxed comment style:

 ```C
 /******************************************************************************